mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 #### 4.2.1 Code Structure

-The code structure subection covers the software architechure.
+The code structure subsection covers the software architecture.
 The following diagrams represents the modules that make up the software, and the interactions between them.

 ![](resources/Component_Diagram.png)